top of page

 The Fractional CFO

-• May 5
+• May 5, 2025

-• 2 min read
+• 3 min read

 In our opinion, small businesses and early-stage companies looking for their next level of financial support are well served by hiring fractional CFO’s.
-They come with relevant knowledge and can be onboarded for a fraction of the cost of a full time finance hire or a CFO.
+They come with relevant knowledge and can be onboarded for a fraction of the cost of a full-time finance hire or a CFO.

-An interim CFO on the other hand is typically a temporary yet full-time dedicated resource.
-The typical use-cases for hiring interim CFOs are special projects such as a fund-raise, a company sale, a carve-out OR as temporary backfill in the event of executive turnover.
+An interim CFO, on the other hand, is typically a temporary yet full-time dedicated resource.
+The typical use-cases for hiring interim CFOs are special projects such as a fund-raise, a company sale, a carve-out, OR as temporary backfill in the event of executive turnover.

 Both fractional and interim CFOs are hired as contractors and paid on a 1099 basis.

 In terms of any pitfalls, we have seen some cases where there was a lack of fit.
-In some rare cases, the fractional CFO was unable to offer the time and the commitment that the client was seeking.
+Was seeking.
 Case in point, the CFO came with a strong accounting background but had limited to no FP&A or Investor Relations experience.
+In some rare cases, the fractional CFO was unable to offer the time and the commitment that the client required.
+Lastly, it is important to understand the support network of the fractional CFO or the firm, especially if they source offshore talent.
+Several CFO services firms rely on offshore talent, and you want to make sure your business data and information are safe and treated confidentially.
 We thus advise companies to vet their candidates and do necessary background checks.

 How do you source and vet a fractional CFO?

-Ideally the best source is to get direct referrals from your network of founders and entrepreneurs.
-We at The CFO Office have relationships with best in class fractional CFO’s who can help make introductions to.
+Ideally, the best source is to get direct referrals from your network of founders and entrepreneurs.
+We at The CFO Office have relationships with best best-in-class fractional CFO’s who can help make introductions to.
 We also have direct connections to firms that offer fractional CFO services and a large and growing contingent of financial professionals who have entered the fractional CFO business.
 Further, we can also help interview your potential candidates and offer our point of view.
-You should vet to see the fit between the individual, their industry domain expertise, relevant experience, availability and gauge their commitment to providing excellent service to your company.
-A bad CFO hire albeit as a fractional CFO can prove to be expensive.
+You should vet to see the fit between the individual, their industry domain expertise, relevant experience, availability, and gauge their commitment to providing excellent service to your company.

 Green Flags: